CloudSantosh/ci-cd-with-github-apache/README.md

 terraform apply --auto-approve
 ```

-## Steps for jenkins server and Apache webserver
+## Script for jenkins server and Apache webserver

 #### Install jenkins on jenkin-server node